surprisetalk/writings/essays/How to Do It.md

 My mother independently discovered this practice.
 By only buying clothes that she loved, she dressed better for less money!
 I've heard that it's more expensive to buy cheap shoes, because they don't last as long.
 During my last purge, I decided to sell my record-player (don't judge me).
 Even though I used it daily, I really wanted a different model that cost about the same price.
 I was able to replace it with very little cost-difference!
 Listening to music is much more enjoyable now, even though the sound is probably equivalent.
 Possessions won't make you happy, but they can still be fun!

 Be careful not to get carried away by purging!
 A few years ago, I decided to buy nine navy shirts, and three pairs of khaki pants; all my other clothes went to my parents' house (thanks, Mom and Dad!).
 I imagined that wearing a uniform would magically fix how I felt about myself; I hoped that it would "release" me from clothes.
-What a joke.
+What a joke!
 After switching to the uniform, I was suddenly afraid that my peers found it weird.
 I started using lint-rollers to an extreme degree.
 I used my iron more often.
 So in the end, trying to release myself from clothes made me completely obsessed with them!
 Now, my uniform hangs in my closet with all the other clothes that I love.
 It's naturally become my "default" outfit, but I don't beat myself up for wanting to wear Hawaiian shirts on Fridays.
 Minimalism can be just as unhealthy as consumerism.
 Just do what feels right.

 Organization shouldn't be a chore.
 When you're surrounded by things you love, everything will seem to magically find its place in your home.